2022 will be the great reckoning for corporate purpose

 What are some of the biggest barriers to purpose?

 The path to identifying and embedding purpose authentically has many barriers.
-For some organizations, it can be challenging to “let go of what has been done in the past,” says Cory Grabow, the founder and chief creative officer at the Bruxton Group.
+For some organizations, it can be challenging to “let go of what has been done in the past,” says Cory Grabow, cofounder and chief creative director at the Bruxton Group.
 “Change is already here; there is no more waiting to see what happens.”

 Another potential challenge stems from “not investing the time or energy into transparent reporting,” says Brittany Hill, founder and CEO of Accelerist.
 “Take the time now to lay the reporting infrastructure your company will need to properly report on social and environmental impact progress throughout the year.”

 Companies that have not developed purpose with employees at the center may face conflict across the organization.
 This can lead to significant misalignment “on the issues their organization should address,” says Evans.
-“Business leaders need to listen to their employees first, to understand the issues that matter for them.
+“Business leaders need to listen to their employees first, to understand the issues that matter for them.”

-And, remember that “you don’t have to change the entire world overnight,” says Michelyn Dion, the director of strategy at R&G. Purpose initiatives fall flat when companies fail to focus.
+And, remember that “you don’t have to change the entire world overnight,” says Michelyn Dion, director of sustainability at R&G. Purpose initiatives fall flat when companies fail to focus.
 “Start by selecting a few key issues most important to your organization and focus on culture changes and embedding them into the business.
 You’ll start to build buy-in across your team and see internal benefits early on.”

 What will be key to activating impactful purpose in 2022?

-Embedding purpose into operations, starting with employees, and with a sharp lens on equity.
+Embedding purpose into operations, start with employees and a sharp lens on equity.

-“In 2021 we saw drastically fewer business leaders asking about the ‘why’ of purpose and more about the ‘how’,” says Borbeau.
-“Leaders are now increasingly looking for guidance how to embed and live their organization’s core purpose.”
+“In 2021 we saw drastically fewer business leaders asking about the ‘why’ of purpose and more about the ‘how’,” says Bourbeau.
+“Leaders are now increasingly looking for guidance on how to embed and live their organization’s core purpose.”
 Fortunately, one of the best resources for embedding purpose is close by.
-“Employees are the key to unlocking the power of purpose,” says Annie Longsworth, the founder of the Siren Agency.
+“Employees are the key to unlocking the power of purpose,” says Annie Longsworth, founder of the Siren Agency.
 “Yes, customers matter, too, but when you have internal support, purpose becomes a way to activate culture, make smarter decisions, and demonstrate authenticity.”

-Keep in mind that the pandemic has driven employees to try “a different way of working, living and connecting with their environment, friends, and families,” says Harold Hamana, managing partner at Knight & Pawn.
-“The biggest purpose-driven impact going forward will be an alignment at the core level of employee’s beliefs that purpose is not a value-added trend, but the basic reason why they gravitate, connect, and identify with their organization, brands, and products.”
+Keep in mind that the pandemic has driven employees to try “a different way of working, living, and connecting with their environment, friends, and families,” says Harold Hamana, managing partner at Knight & Pawn.
+“The biggest purpose-driven impact going forward will be an alignment at the core level of employees’ beliefs that purpose is not a value-added trend, but the basic reason why they gravitate, connect, and identify with their organization, brands, and products.”

 The great unlock for a highly engaged employee population involves helping them to discover their personal purpose and then finding the alignment with their organization’s purpose.
-This unleashes tremendous energy, which gets translated to innovation across the enterprise.
+This unleashes tremendous energy, which gets translated into innovation across the enterprise.

 This will become even more important as Generation Z enters the workforce in greater numbers.
 Wise leaders will “look to the younger generations for leadership and vision,” says Grabow.
 Gen Z is demonstrating an unprecedented zeal for social issues and change, and we should expect the same from Generation Alpha.

 Finally, it’s no longer enough to just “do good,” if that good isn’t equitable. ”Purpose needs to incorporate justice and equity,” says Samuels.
-“Who is impacted by the issues you care about and how?
+“Who is impacted by the issues you care about, and how?
 Are there disproportionate impacts on some more than others?
 Justice and equity must be an essential part of purpose.”

 Purpose is now table stakes for any company that wishes to be relevant, competitive, and at the highest levels, beloved.
-Those organizations without a clear purpose are already behind, and can expect to face a “great reckoning” of their own in the year ahead.
+Those organizations without a clear purpose are already behind—and can expect to face a “great reckoning” of their own in the year ahead.

 Carol Cone is the CEO of Carol Cone On Purpose.

 The Purpose Collaborative is a global group of 45-plus firms and subject matter experts, represented by 400-plus professionals in 20-plus countries, all developing breakthrough work to help organizations accelerate their social purpose.
-Founded by Cone, Purpose Collaborative members are hand-selected based on their unique capabilities and prominence in the field.
+Founded by Cone, Purpose Collaborative members are hand-selected, based on their unique capabilities and prominence in the field.